QubesOS/qubes-doc/external/os-guides/windows/windows-tools.md

 Installing Qubes guest tools in Windows 10 VMs
 ----------------------------------------------

-This will allow you to installs the Qubes Windows Tools on Windows 10 both as a StandaloneVM as well as a template VM and a corresponding AppVM.
+This will allow you to install the Qubes Windows Tools on Windows 10 both as a StandaloneVM as well as a Template VM and a corresponding AppVM.
 But some features are not available:

-TODO available features
+TODO available features - **not available: seamless mode - others?**

  1. In the Windows 10 VM, download from the [XEN website](https://xenproject.org/downloads/windows-pv-drivers/windows-pv-drivers-9-series/windows-pv-drivers-9-0-0/) the installation kits for Xen bus (`xenbus`) and storage drivers (`xenvbd`) Version 9.0.0 (two files`xenvbd.tar`and `xenbus.tar`).